 - #3 Hedge Fund v Private Equity: Skills & Career Requirements

-We’re the experts in financial services recruitment in Ireland: From our offices in Dublin and Cork we work on financial services jobs at all levels, partnering with FS talent and world-class FS teams nationally.
+We’re the experts in financial services recruitment in Ireland: We work on financial services (FS) jobs at all levels, partnering with FS talent and world-class FS teams nationally.
 If you’re a financial services professional seeking opportunity or an FS leader looking to attract new talent, our experts can help.
-So get in touch with our team today on email@example.com.
+So get in touch with our team today on firstname.lastname@example.org.
 Simple.